Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Introduction

+We demonstrate the effectiveness of our proposed approach using a series of numerical simulations.
+We consider a variety of data-generating processes in our simulations -- multinomial logit model with linear utility, random coefficients logit with linear utility, random coefficient logit with non-linear utilities, and a setting where some consumers have inattention (i.e., ignore certain products in the market).
+Across all these scenarios, we show that our approach can predict market shares, own-, and cross-price elasticities with relatively high accuracy, even though we do not make any assumptions about consumer behavior.
+Further, even when the underlying DGP is complex, our model can recover market shares and elasticities similar to oracle estimators (that are assumed to know the true DGP).
+This allows researchers and managers to use our approach in general-purpose situations without making ad-hoc assumptions about consumer behavior.

+Next, we consider counterfactual analyses and empirically show that our model can generate accurate counterfactuals in the case of new product introductions.
+Finally, we showcase the performance of the automatic debiasing procedure and show that we can provide consistent inference and confidence intervals over the average effect of price on demand across all the products.
+In sum, our extensive numerical simulations cover a wide range of DGPs and show that our approach -- (1) is able to accurately predict market shares and price elasticities for a variety of scenarios, (2) can generate realistic counterfactual predictions in cases where the product set changes, and (3) can provide inference over economic objects of interest.

-Finally, to showcase the effectiveness and applicability of our proposed framework, we use \cite{berry1995automobile} Automobile dataset to estimate price elasticities using our non-parametric estimator.
+Finally, to showcase the effectiveness and applicability of our approach to real-life datasets, we use the \cite{berry1995automobile} automobile dataset and estimate the price elasticities using our non-parametric estimator (while correcting for price endogeneity).
 The results of our analysis align with existing literature and demonstrate the practical utility of our approach, underscoring its potential for adoption in real-world demand estimation settings.
+In summary, given the theoretical, practical, and computational advantages of our approach, we expect it to be easily applicable to a wide variety of demand estimation problems in both research and practice.